giannilmbd/dynare/doc/manual/source/the-model-file.rst

 	The initial and terminal values are taken from file ``mydata.csv`` (nothing guarantees that these vales are the steady state of the model).
-The guess value for the trajectories are also taken from the file.
+The guess value for the trajectories is also taken from the file.
 The file must contain at least 203 observations of variables ``c``, ``x`` and ``e``.
 If there are more than 203 observations available in the file, the first 203 are used by